mimblewimble/grin/doc/build-gcloud.md

 The only requirement is that you are willing to sign up for a Google Cloud account and that you have a valid credit or debit card (which will not be charged).

 **NOTE: This is for testing purposes only.
-The node is free to run, but if you make mistakes in the configuration you may incur charges to your card.
+The node is free to run, but if you make mistakes in the configuration you may incur charges.
 Make sure you monitor your account and billing status regularly whilst running your instance to avoid any unpleasant surprises.**

 ## Google Cloud Set up
 1. Visit http://cloud.google.com and set up an account as an individual.
-This will require a debit or credit card, they do a reserve $1 on your card to ensure it's valid.
+This will require a debit or credit card, they do a $1 reserve charge on your card to ensure it's valid.
 As part of signing up you also get $300 in free trial credit to spend within 12 months.
 2. In order to qualify for [Always Free](https://cloud.google.com/free/docs/frequently-asked-questions#always-free) you need to have an upgraded account.
 So ensure you [upgrade](https://cloud.google.com/free/docs/frequently-asked-questions#what-is-upgrade).
 Note that this means that you will start to be charged automatically if your spend beyond the $300 in free trial credit.
 As you will not exceed the [Always Free limits](https://cloud.google.com/free/docs/always-free-usage-limits) here, this point is moot, but keep it in mind for any other projects you use this account for.
 3. Launch a [Cloud Shell](https://cloud.google.com/shell/) console from your browser, or install the [Google Cloud SDK](https://cloud.google.com/sdk/) to run Cloud Shell from your local terminal.